 MacCase has been protecting Apple portables for over 20+ years.
 That's a long time in a world where new models are introduced every 12-18 months.
 In addition, more and more companies have come into the case space so there's more competition than ever.
 Yet, MacCase endures.

 The new 2020 back covers feature design changes to facilitate a perfect fit with the new advanced camera system.
 Moreover, we have removed the material that covered the volume and on/off buttons of the previous generations.
-This should have interacting with your Apple table absolutely seamless.
+This should have interacted with your Apple table absolutely seamlessly.